AMartins87/world-of-makaton/README.md

 - **Media**

-    - Home page image was obtained via [Shutterstock](https://www.shutterstock.com/image-photo/brother-sister-learn-sign-language-home-450847297)
+    - Home page image was obtained via [Shutterstock](https://www.shutterstock.com/image-photo/brother-sister-learn-sign-language-home-450847297).
-    - About page image was btained via Google search
+    - About page image was obtained via official [Something Special magazine Twitter account](https://twitter.com/MyMrTumbleMag/status/980490147996360705?s=20).
-    - Abc page images were obtained via [Makaton website](https://makaton.org/TMC/Free_resources_.aspx) in their library which contains free resources for anyone who creates an account with the organization's website
+    - Abc page images were obtained via [Makaton website](https://makaton.org/TMC/Free_resources_.aspx) in their library which contains free resources for anyone who creates an account with the organization's website.
     - Sign Up page image inspiration came from our local children's centre where they have hanged images of kids' hand prints in rainbow colors.
 The image was obtained via [Clip Art Best website](http://www.clipartbest.com/clipart-9i4ogx4GT) which are free to download and use in my designs.
     - Image on the hidden Thank You page was obtained via [Makaton website](https://makaton.org/TMC/Free_resources_.aspx) from their library of free resources.